geekley/WebAppTabs/README.md

-This is a fork of the original extension from Mossop that just fixes the icon problem.
+This is a fork of the original extension that fixes some problems.
-It gets the icon URLs from google automatically, but also allows the user to set a custom URL.
+It gets the favicon URLs from google automatically, but also allows the user to set a custom URL.
 The XPI that can be installed into Thunderbird is in the releases tab.
+Updated to be compatible with Thunderbird 60.*.

+**Known Bugs:**
+- Sometimes tabs won't close while the extension is enabled.
+- Sometimes tabs are "locked" on the page, and you can't go to a different URL.

 The original project is not mantained anymore.
 Part of the original README follows below.